 So, what’s a niche?

-The core foundation of your business is coming up with an idea, and in this case specificity is your friend.
+The core foundation of your business is coming up with an idea, and in this case, specificity is your friend.
 Fulfill a niche market with your subscription box as much as possible by sizing up the current market.
 This involves conducting competitive analyses and creating a customer profile for your service.
-Customer retention and experience is heightened when their specific needs are met.
+Customer retention and experience are heightened when their specific needs are met.

 Think about your competitors.